Electa-Git/Z-tool/Examples/README.md

 The general tool usage can be summarized in the following steps:
 1. Add the Z-tool PSCAD library to your PSCAD project.

 If you are using the tool for the first time in a given project, then add the PSCAD library to your workspace and move it before your project files.
-The _Z_tool.pslx_ is in the _Scan_ folder within the package's installation directory: use the cmd `py -m pip show ztoolacdc` to find this folder in your computer.
 Note that if you open an existing PSCAD project from a different PC, like those in the [2L_VSC](2L_VSC) and [Energy_hub](Energy_hub) examples, the library will appear grayed-out as it points to a different location.
-Therefore simply delete it from the workspace, add it again with the correct Z-tool path in your PC and move it up before your project files.
+After you install the package, the library file _Z_tool.pslx_ is in the _Scan_ folder within the package's installation directory: use the cmd `py -m pip show ztoolacdc` to find this folder in your computer.
+Therefore, in the PSCAD project simply **unload** the grayed-out library by right-cliking on it and selecting _Unload_, then **add the library** file _Z_tool.pslx_ within the Z-tool installation path in your PC (_Scan_ folder at the directory retrieved by cmd `py -m pip show ztoolacdc`), **move it up** before your project files and **save** the changes.

 ![Adding the Z-tool PSCAD library](../Doc/add_library.png)